 All year round trekking

-There are community lodges and private lodges operated and run by locals along the off the beaten trails.
+The locals operate community lodges and private lodges along the trail.
 Whereas, there is only one community lodge in Khopra ridge.
 The lodging facilities and food are very basic.
-Despite basic facilities, you can find fun-loving communities who are welcoming are the main essence of this trek.
+Despite basic facilities, you can find fun-loving communities that are welcoming and are the main essence of this trek.

 Khopra Ridge Journey

-On 31 December 2018, our trekking crew and clients set off 10 days trek to Khopra ridge.
+On 31 December 2018, our trekking crew and clients set off for 10 days trek to Khopra ridge.
 We took an early morning short and spectacular flight to Pokhara.
-Our Khopra Ridge trekking begun from beautiful city Pokhara (820m) where we did 1.5 hours scenic drive to Lumle.
+Our Khopra Ridge trekking began from the beautiful city Pokhara (820m) where we did 1.5 hours scenic drive to Lumle.

 The next day we had an early breakfast and took the ascent trail.
 Following the motorway and crossing the road we took the main trekking trail to Ghandruk.
-After 3 hours of trek, we reached at picturesque Ghandruk village (1,970m), the settlement of 4000-5000 people mainly inhabited by Gurung community.
+After 3 hours of trek, we reached picturesque Ghandruk village (1,970m), a settlement of 4000-5000 people mainly inhabited by the Gurung community.

-The area is a habitat to animals like panda, bear, pine marten, mongoose and many more.
+The area is a habitat for animals like pandas, bears, pine marten, mongooses, and many more.
 Our luck favored this time that we had a unique opportunity to observe the Pine Martens in close proximity.
-Along the trail, we spotted langur monkey playing in their clan and hanging on a tree in its natural state which was truly charismatic.
+Along the trail, we spotted langur monkeys playing in their clan and hanging on a tree in its natural state which was truly charismatic.
 After 2.5 hours of trek, we reached Meshar where we found only one teahouse.

 The trekking hours were longer as compared to other days.
 From Meshar, we inclined for 1.5 hours to Isaru and had a tea break.
 Now the trail started to ascend above the tree line and follow a ridge to Dobato where we stopped for lunch and then continued to march towards Bayeli Kharka.

-The aesthetically attractive landscapes and pasture of the region made our trekking a heavenly affair.
+The aesthetically attractive landscapes and pastures of the region made our trekking a heavenly affair.
 I experienced that in winter one will feel severe cold in Bayeli because this place is nestled above the tree line area.
-In spite of misty and foggy weather, we enjoyed the view of Annapurna range from our lodge at Bayeli Kharka.
+In spite of the misty and foggy weather, we enjoyed the view of the Annapurna range from our lodge at Bayeli Kharka.

-On the fifth day of our trek, we had breakfast at the lodge and started by taking descent path through the shaded forest of rhododendron and pine trees.
-The trekking portion traversed a handful of streams came down from the hill and froze in the winter to form a stretch of ice.
+On the fifth day of our trek, we had breakfast at the lodge and head downhill through the shaded forest of rhododendron and pine trees.
+The trekking portion traversed a handful of streams that came down from the hill and froze in the winter to form a stretch of ice.

-The snow pile up on the ground where we walked up on snow dodging some difficult part.
+The snow piled up on the ground where we walked up on snow dodging some difficult parts.
 On this day it took us five hours to reach Chistibung (2,975m) whereas the normal hours to reach a destination are only 3-4 hours.
-Once we got at Chistibung we had our lunch and overnight at community lodge.
+Once we got to Chistibung we had our lunch and overnight at the community lodge.

 Upon reaching our destination which is the Khopra community lodge, we had our lunch.
-We were enthralled and mesmerized by the closer view of magnificent mountains and feel like, we would fly right then and touch the peak of the mountains.
+We were mesmerized by the closer view of magnificent mountains and felt like, we would fly right then and touch the peak of the mountains.

-On seventh day of our trek, we woke up early with the beautiful sunrise across the panorama of Himalayas.
-My mind and soul was actually enchanted when I witnessed the rising sun’s golden ray’s sweep through the silver mountains and transformed their colors from ivory to gold.
+On the seventh day of our trek, we woke up early with the beautiful sunrise across the panorama of the Himalayas.
+My mind and soul were actually enchanted when I witnessed the rising sun’s golden rays sweep through the silver mountains and transformed their colors from ivory to gold.

-After breakfast at lodge we hiked towards Khayer Lake (4,500m) to observe glaciers, lake and Mountain View.
-Khayer Lake offers a marvelous alpine experience and suitable to gain the altitude, observe the glacier and lake.
+After breakfast at the lodge, we hiked towards Khayer Lake (4,500m) to observe glaciers, lakes, and Mountain View.
+Khayer Lake offers a marvelous alpine experience and is suitable to gain altitude, and observe the glacier and lake.

-Due to weather condition, we have to return back from the middle of the trail.
-However, we managed to reach at the altitude of 4,000 meter.
-We retraced back to community lodge to have our lunch.
+Due to weather conditions, we have to return back from the middle of the trail.
+However, we managed to reach an altitude of 4,000 meters.
+We retraced back to the community lodge to have our lunch.

-Afterwards, we descended down to Chistibung (2,975m) passing through meadow, oak and rhododendron forest and stayed overnight in Chistibung.
+Afterward, we descended down to Chistibung (2,975m) passing through a meadow, oak, and rhododendron forest, and stayed overnight in Chistibung.

-After 4 hours of trek we finally reached Swanta village.
-When we arrived our lodge, the snowflakes begun to fall, and we were very glad to be back.
+After 4 hours of trek, we finally reached Swanta village.
+When we arrived at our lodge, the snowflakes have begun to fall, and we were very glad to be back.
 With a hot tea warming up our hands it was wonderful to watch the snow falling on the village from inside.

 From Sudame we walked for 1 hour all the way to Birethathi where we checked out ACAP.
-After half an hour of walk we finally reached at end point of trek called Nayapul where we met our private transport and drove back to Pokhara.
+After half an hour of walking, we finally reached the endpoint of the trek called Nayapul where we met our private transport and drove back to Pokhara.

-In a nutshell, I would highly recommend taking this trip as it is very suitable for visitors who truly wish to enjoy the wonderful unique vibrant culture and marvelous view of mountain with awe-inspiring landscape.
-Khopra ridge is a little part of heaven on earth which everyone should visit once in a lifetime.
+In a nutshell, I would highly recommend taking this trip as it is very suitable for visitors who truly wish to enjoy the wonderful unique vibrant culture and a marvelous view of mountains with the awe-inspiring landscape.
+Khopra ridge is a little part of heaven on earth that everyone should visit once in a lifetime.